apache/druid/docs/development/extensions-contrib/statsd.md

 For metrics which are emitted from multiple services with different dimensions, the metric name is prefixed with the service name. e.g.
-`"coordinator-segment/count" : { "dimensions" : ["dataSource"], "type" : "gauge" },
+`"druid/coordinator-segment/count" : { "dimensions" : ["dataSource"], "type" : "gauge" },
- "historical-segment/count" : { "dimensions" : ["dataSource", "tier", "priority"], "type" : "gauge" }`
+ "druid/historical-segment/count" : { "dimensions" : ["dataSource", "tier", "priority"], "type" : "gauge" }`

+Please note that the Coordinator service name can be customized via the `druid.selectors.coordinator.serviceName` configuration setting.
+It is essential to ensure that this name matches the service name prefix used in the metric configuration.

 For most use-cases, the default mapping is sufficient.